LewisIsWorking/PathWarsWiki/Writerside/topics/Discord-advertisement.md

 # Discord-Doomsday-Funtime

-There's a lot of information here but you don't need to read all or any of it, just DM me, and I'll walk you through everything.
+There's a lot of information here, but you don't need to read all or any of it, just DM me, and I'll walk you through everything.

 I just like putting everything down in writing to help people get started who would benefit from having it all down